 By the age of 17, 7% of Americans have managed to lose at least one tooth - usually because of tooth decay.
 By the time an adult reaches 44, 70% of them have lost a tooth due to tooth decay, gum disease, accidents or injuries.
 Many Americans have lost as many as 12 teeth by the time they reach 50.
 At age 75%, over a quarter of Americans have lost all of their teeth and have dentures or implants.
 Let’s face it - no one wants to lose all of their teeth.
-There are times, however, when you need to get a tooth removed.
+There are times, however, when a root canal isn't an option and you need to get a tooth removed.
 If you aren’t sure how the tooth removal process actually works, give Brush & Floss Dental Center a chance to talk to you about tooth removal.

 Why Do Teeth Have to Be Removed?

 There are several reasons a tooth has to be removed.
 We sometimes need to remove a tooth because of an accident or an injury.
 Teeth can break down to the gumline.
 When that happens, we need to remove what is left of the tooth because if we leave the tooth there, it might lead to an infection, which would put other teeth at risk.
 We also need to remove teeth if we need to make room because the teeth are too crowded.
 Sometimes we must pull baby teeth or permanent teeth, just to make more room.
 We also have to remove wisdom teeth, because they can become infected or cause you to have a lot of headaches or mouth pain.

 The most common reason we remove teeth is because they are too damaged or decayed to remain in your mouth.
 Sometimes, you may have a crown or a filling, beneath which the tooth is too weak or damaged to save.
 We may need to remove it because we need to prevent infection.